Items not treated as pay

 - reflective clothing and bicycle reflectors

-- safety equipment.
+- other safety equipment.

 The following items are not allowed: